yaroslav2k/spbu-anticheat-project/mutator/README.md

 ## References

-The mutation operations taxonomy was heavely inspired by
+The mutation operations taxonomy was heavily inspired by

 ```
 Svajlenko, J. (2021).
 The Mutation and Injection Framework: Evaluating Clone Detection Tools with Mutation Analysis.
 In: C. Roy, ed., IEEE TRANSACTIONS ON SOFTWARE ENGINEERING. pp.1060–1087.

-‌
 ```